CUBRID/cubrid-manual/en/sql/function/string_fn.rst

 .. function:: RIGHT ( string , length )

-    The **RIGHT** function returns a *length* number of characters from the rightmost of a *string*.
+    The **RIGHT** function returns a *length* number of characters from the rightmost *string*.
 If any of the arguments is **NULL**, **NULL** is returned.
 If a value greater than the length of the *string* or a negative number is specified for a *length*, the entire string is returned.
-To extract a length number of characters from the leftmost of the string, use the :func:`LEFT`.
+To extract a length number of characters from the leftmost string, use the :func:`LEFT`.

     :param string: Input string
     :param length: The length of a string to be returned